 Once you’ve created your budget, the most important step is to follow it.
-Record every dollar that you spend and indicate what category that purchase falls under for your budget.
+Record every dollar that you spend and indicate what category that purchase falls under.

-The best way to track your spending depends on what works for you and what you’ll consistently keep up with.
+The best way to track your spending is to use a system that works for you so that you’ll keep using it.
 You may want to create a cash envelope system, use a program like Google Sheets or download a budgeting app.

 Cash Envelope System

 Carrying a limited amount of cash is a great way to avoid overspending and stop yourself from reaching for that credit card.
 One effective way to track your spending is by setting physical spending limits for each category using cash.

 With this system, you’ll determine how much money you’ll allot for each category, write the category on an envelope, and put the cash inside for that category’s spending.
 This way, you’ll easily know how much you’re spending on each category and where you can make adjustments.
 To get started, check out our guide on how to budget with a cash envelope system.

 Another way to keep track of your spending is by recording each transaction in a Google Sheet.
 This completely free and easy-to-use tool provides pre-made budget templates that you can edit to include your budget categories, income and recurring expenses.

 The “Monthly Budget” template includes a tab dedicated to transactions.
 In this tab, you can record any dollar you spend, and the sheet will automatically update your remaining balance in each category.
 To get started with this template, follow our guide on how to budget with Google Sheets.